Tricky1975/AltDir/README.md

 # WIP

 Don't expect this to work properly...
-It it works at all!
+If it works at all!